TL;DR

 With Filestage, you can create separate review steps for different departments, like marketing or compliance.

-This helps to avoid marketers getting bogged down in legal feedback, and vice versa.
+This helps to avoid marketers getting bogged down in legal feedback, and reduces the risk of non compliance issues slipping through the review process.

 2. Inviting different markets to upload translated packaging artwork